High-energy eigenfunctions of point perturbations of the Laplacian on the spheres $\mathbb{S}^{2}$ and $\mathbb{S}^{3}$: Introduction

 \subsection{Acknowledgments}

 The author appreciates Jared Wunsch and Yuzhou Joey Zou's hospitality during his stay at Northwestern University, and warmly thanks them for the insightful conversations on this and related problems that led to clever ideas.
-The author wants to thank Víctor Arnaiz for the fruitful conversations held at the Institut de Mathématiques de Bordeaux that opened up this problem, and Fabricio Macià for the helpful discussions over the years.
+The author wants to thank Víctor Arnaiz for the fruitful conversations held at the Institut de Mathématiques de Bordeaux that opened up this problem.
+Lastly, the author is indebted to Fabricio Macià as this problem was suggested and supervised by him.
 This research has been supported by grants PID2021-124195NB-C31 and PID2024-158664NB-C21 from Agencia Estatal de Investigación (Spain), and by grant VPREDUPM22 from Programa Propio UPM.